Some posts contain compensated links. Please read this disclaimer for more info.

-The islet offers this apartment, which is a lighthouse, and it contains a stone terrace area which his perfect for kicking back and relaxing during the summer months, surrounded by pine trees for plentiful shade in the intense peak season sun and high temperatures.
+The islet offers this apartment, which is a lighthouse.
+It contains a stone terrace area perfect for kicking back and relaxing during the summer months.
+The surrounding pine trees provide plentiful shade in the intense peak season sun and high temperatures.
 The sunsets around here are downright magical, making this the ideal location to get away from it all, perhaps a little off the beaten track.

-As with our previous lighthouse choice, staying in a building such as this is certainly different, but gives you privacy, and a chance to truly relax, next to a fantastic sea view.
+As with our previous lighthouse choice, staying in a building such as this is certainly different, but gives you privacy and a chance to truly relax.
+The fantastic sea view only makes things better.

 Hotel Dvorac Bezanec

-This post is about places which are different to hotels, but don’t let the name fool you because this is actually an old castle, dating back to the 17th century!
-If that’s not impressive enough for you, Hotel Dvorac Bezanec is the first castle to become a hotel in the whole country, giving you everything you need for a truly opulent and luxurious stay, surrounded by history (and perhaps the odd ghost!)
+This post is about accommodation in Croatia that is different from hotels, but don’t let the name fool you because this is actually an old castle, dating back to the 17th century!
+If that’s not impressive enough for you, Hotel Dvorac Bezanec is the first castle to become a hotel in the whole country.
+It offers everything you need for a truly opulent and luxurious stay, surrounded by history (and perhaps the odd ghost!)

 Rooms are decorated in the same truly sumptuous surroundings you would expect from a castle, with furniture to reflect the setting.
-Rooms are equipped with single or twin beds, with authentic furniture, to give you that same olde-worlde feel.
+Rooms come with single or twin beds, with authentic furniture, to give you that same olde-worlde feel.

-It’s certainly worthwhile learning a little about the castle itself, so you can truly appreciate where you are; the castle was built on the order of Count Keglevic back in the 17th century and was restored to bring it up to date in 1990.
+It’s certainly worthwhile learning a little about the castle itself, so you can truly appreciate where you are.
+This castle was built by orders of Count Keglevic back in the 17th century and was restored to bring it up to date in 1990.

 Botel Marina – Yes, Botel!

-Certainly not a hotel, but definitely a botel, you can stay on a boat here in Rijeka, with everything you would expect from a hotel room while floating on water.
-No, you’re not on a cruise, and you can choose a budget to suit your needs, with a dormitory room available for backpackers, as well as double rooms and family rooms for different requirements.
-If you’re worried about safety for children, obviously be careful because you’re on water, but the actual boat is safe.
+Certainly not a hotel, but definitely a botel, you can stay on a boat here in Rijeka.
+It comes with everything you would expect from a hotel room while floating on water.
+No, you’re not on a cruise, and you can choose a budget to suit your needs, with a dormitory room available for backpackers, as well as double rooms and family rooms.
+If you’re worried about safety for children, obviously be careful because you’re on water.
+The actual boat, however, is perfectly safe.